-Under Nevada's new Implied Consent Law, if an officer suspects you are driving under the influence, you will be asked to take blood, breath or urine tests.
-If you fail to submit to these tests, then your license, permit or privilege to drive will be revoked pursuant to NRS484C.220 and you are not eligible for a license, permit or privilege to drive for a period of one year for first offense or three years if your driving privilege has been revoked in the prior 7 years for failure to submit to the officer directed tests.
-An officer may also direct that blood samples be drawn, even on a first offense.

-Under Nevada's Illegal Per Se Law, if chemical tests show an alcohol concentration of .08% or more or any detectable amount of a controlled substance, your driving privilege will be revoked.
-If you are under the age of 21 and a chemical test shows an alcohol concentration of .02%, but less than .08%, you face the loss of your driving privileges in the form of an extended license suspension.
-This is an administrative penalty, and the officer can take your license immediately.
+Under Nevada's new Implied Consent Law, if an officer suspects you are driving under the influence, you will be asked to take blood, breath, urine, or other bodily substance tests.
+If you fail to submit to these tests, then your license, permit, or privilege to drive will be revoked pursuant to NRS484C.220 and you are not eligible for a license, permit or privilege to drive for a period of one year for first offense, or three years if your driving privilege has been revoked in the prior 7 years for failure to submit to the officer-directed test.--NRS 484C.210 An officer may also direct that blood samples be drawn, even on a first offense.
+NRS 484C.160 or more or any detectable amount of a controlled substance, your driving privilege will be revoked.
+If you are under the age of 21 and a chemical test shows an alcohol concentration of .02%, but less than .08%, your driving privilege will be suspended.
+This is an administrative penalty and the officer can take your license immediately.
+NRS 484C.210; NRS 484C.220; NRS 483.461